 Checklist after website migration

-- Check Google Webmaster Tools often (NOTE: it takes a few days for Google Search Console to show results)
+- Check Google Search Console daily (NOTE: it takes a few days for Google Search Console to show results),

 - Remove the XML sitemap of the old website after a month.